Sp4reT1meG4mer/Kindroid-Chat-Overlay/README.md

 This project was created by someone with essentially zero formal coding knowledge, with heavy assistance from ChatGPT.

-I had a problem I wanted fixed, inspected how ChatGPT behaved in the browser, and then worked iteratively with ChatGPT to build, test, debug, and clean up this userscript.
+I had a problem I wanted fixed, inspected together with ChatGPT how it behaved in the browser, and then worked iteratively with ChatGPT to build, test, debug, and clean up this userscript.

 So, full disclosure: